1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 These dynamic roles, like static roles are stored in the JWT tokens so it is advisable to keep them to a minimum.
 The organization example is an apt one here: think about how many GitHub or Google organizations you are part of.
 Likely even a few dozen are at the most extreme upper limit.

 > JWT tokens (and the dynamic they contain) are sent with each request, so try to be efficient with dynamic roles.

+### Owning Roles

+In many endpoints such as assignRole and saveInvites, the topic of "role ownership" comes up.
+The basic problem is simple: just because someone has a role, it doesn't mean they can also bestow that role upon other users.
+In simple terms, if an admin makes someone a user, that user should not be able to make others users, as that is the privilege of the admins.

+#### When Does a User "Own" a Role?

+A user "owns" a role in the following cases:

+- Static Roles: The role ID is prefixed with the caller's slug.
+- Admin Privileges: The user is an admin and can assign both static and dynamic roles within their administrative scope.

+Examples of Role Ownership

+- A user with the slug joe-doe owns roles like joe-doe:any-custom-role.
+- A user with any slug who has the role my-service:admin owns my-service:user.
+- A user with any slug who has the role user-svc:org:{%orgId}:admin owns user-svc:org:{%orgId}:user.

+By enforcing role ownership rules, the system ensures that roles are only assigned by authorized users, preventing privilege escalation and maintaining security within the organization.

 ### Conventions